PostmanPeteB/18birds-portfolio/README.md

 18Birds is a multi-tenant golf scoring and administration platform designed to support clubs, competitions, operational workflows, and scalable SaaS delivery.

+It provides an application for live scoring, which includes:
+- full create account workflow

 It has been built using a local AI-assisted development setup using OpenAI Codex CLI in Ubuntu (WSL) within VS Code, supporting React/TypeScript, Supabase, GitHub, and Vercel-based SaaS delivery.

 I have included my current start of session prompt in the docs folder - this will give you a feeling for the type of process I have evolved over time.
 Pairing this type of approach with deliberately small slice PR's has proven to be a good way to control the output and avoid hallucinations etc.